ltcsuite/lnd/README.md

 ## Lightning Network Specification Compliance

-`lnd` _fully_ conforms to the [Lightning Network specification (BOLTs)](https://github.com/lightningnetwork/lightning-rfc).
+`lndltc` _fully_ conforms to the [Lightning Network specification (BOLTs)](https://github.com/lightningnetwork/lightning-rfc).
 BOLT stands for:
 Basis of Lightning Technology.
-The specifications are currently being drafted by several groups of implementers based around the world including the developers of `lnd`.
+The specifications are currently being drafted by several groups of implementers based around the world including the developers of `lndltc`.
 The set of specification documents as well as our implementation of the specification are still a work-in-progress.
-With that said, the current status of `lnd`'s BOLT compliance is:
+With that said, the current status of `lndltc`'s BOLT compliance is:

 - [x] BOLT 1: Base Protocol
 - [x] BOLT 2: Peer Protocol for Channel Management